Home » How To Breed Sun Conures?

 Preparing Sun Conures for Breeding

-If sun conures are ready to mate, prepare for this process by doing the following:
+If sun conures are ready to mate, prepare for this process.

 Environment

-Sun conures need a familiar, comforting, and resource-rich environment to reproduce successfully.
+Sun conures need a familiar, comforting, and resource-rich environment to reproduce.

 To encourage conures to breed, follow these steps:

-- Ensure the temperature is no lower than 65OF and no higher than 80OF.
+• Ensure the temperature is no lower than 65°F and no higher than 80°F.

-- Provide more light exposure (photoperiod) than normal (real or artificial).
+• Provide more light exposure (photoperiod) than usual (real or artificial).

 Diet

-Diet is critical to healthy egg production in birds.
-What do you feed breeding sun conures?
+Diet is critical for healthy eggs.
 Protein, fat, vitamin E, phosphorus, potassium, and calcium are essential.

 Breeding sun conures must be given ample food resources.
-Provide a cuttlefish bone for both conures to eat as an additional calcium source, and offer a diverse range of fruits, vegetables, seeds, and nuts.
+Provide a cuttlefish bone for them as an additional calcium source, and offer fruits and vegetables.

 Cage